Owner's equity: formula, examples and how to grow it

 How the statement of changes in equity is used

-The statement of changes in equity is most useful for understanding annual equity movements.
+The statement of changes in equity is most useful for understanding annual equity movements and strategic planning.
 Other reports help more with day-to-day management.

 Track your business equity with confidence

-Understanding your owner's equity helps you know where your business stands financially.
-Xero makes it easy to track your assets and liabilities in real time, giving you a clear view of your net worth whenever you need it.
+Understanding your owner's equity helps you know exactly where your business stands financially.
+With Xero, you can track your assets and liabilities in real time, giving you a clear view of your net worth whenever you need it.
+Your balance sheet and equity reports update automatically as you reconcile transactions, so you always have accurate figures to work with.

 FAQs on owner's equity

-Here are answers to some common questions about owner's equity and how it works in your business.
+Here are answers to some frequently asked questions about owner's equity and how it applies to your business.

-Is shareholder's equity the same thing as owner's equity?
+Is shareholder's equity the same as owner's equity?

 How do I calculate the owner's equity statement?